 The value of coins varies by demand and is influenced by rarity and condition.
 In the U.S., two main organizations, the Professional Coin Grading Service (PCGS) and Numismatic Guaranty Corporation (NGC), evaluate coins using the Sheldon Scale to assign a numerical rating, from 1 to 70.
 Coins rated 60 or higher are referred to as "mint" state coins.
 Gem coins are rated 66 or higher, and they possess exemplary strike and luster and no noticeable abrasions.

-You’re not likely to find one of the following 20 nickels under your couch cushions.
+So what nickels are worth money?
+You’re not likely to find any of the following 20 nickels under your couch cushions.
 But if you do, don’t spend it.
-They are worth a combined $15 million.
+These are the most valuable nickels, and they are worth a combined $15 million.